rizkanfirmansyah/dashboardTR/README.md

 # Templating Dashboard with ReactJS & TailwindCSS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build with Stack
+- React JS
+- Tailwind CSS
+- Feather Icon
+- React Router DOM

+And this project using atomic design, so i have 4 primary folder :
+- pages
+- components [atoms, molecules]
+- assets [images, icons, etc]
+- configs [router, helper]

 ## Available Scripts